All Episodes

 I would love to see you debate him.

-I'm now down in Southwestern Pennsylvania.
+I'm now down in southwestern Pennsylvania.

-By the way, let me interrupt you.
+By the way, Mark, let me interrupt you.

-What what are those frackers making a year?
+What are those frackers making a year?

-Uh everybody yells and screams about how bad it is.
+Everybody yells and screams about how bad it is.

 You show me one thing that proves that fracking is bad.

-Uh you have a choice.
+Well, you have a choice.

 Dr. Oz supports fracking, and Fetterman wants a moratorium on it.